wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

         }
     }
     ```
-    Navigate to AWS S3 console and click on the bucket `wso2-engineers`.
+    Navigate to the AWS S3 console and click on the bucket `wso2-engineers`.
 You will note that a file has been created with the name `Julian.txt`.
     <img src="{{base_path}}/assets/img/integrate/connectors/amazons3-bucket-upload.jpg" title="Upload object to Amazon S3 bucket" width="800" alt="Upload object to Amazon S3 bucket"/>

-### Read objects from Amazon S3 bucket
+### Read objects from the Amazon S3 bucket

 Now let us read the information on `wso2-engineers` that we stored in the Amazon S3 bucket.

 1. Create a file called data.json with the following content.
 It specifies which bucket to read from and what the filename is.
-This example assumes that the object is stored at root level inside the bucket.
-You can also read a object stored in a folder inside the bucket.
+This example assumes that the object is stored at the root level inside the bucket.
+You can also read an object stored in a folder inside the bucket.

     ```json
     {